 We were delighted to welcome the Quangle Wangle Community Choir to our programme to sing songs in celebration of journeys - especially by train.
 This included their wonderful interpretation of the affectionate tribute to lines closed in the 1960s by Flanders & Swann - The Slow Train.
 The outdoor arts company - Rag & Bone – also brought alive the heritage, sounds and atmosphere of the railway through processions, sound and music at several S&D locations.

 A series of guided trackbed walks, coincided as far as practicable with the locations of the travelling exhibition and other events.
 Walks varied between looking at detailed remains of the line - of particular interest to the knowledgeable enthusiast - and others of a more general interest to the public at large and those curious to learn more about their local history and the part that the S&D played in it.
 The general interest walks outlined relevant history and stories along the way.
-Amongst others, included were walks from Radstock to Bath, Glastonbury to Shapwick and Sturminster Newton to Blandford.
-Mike Arlett led a walk in the Combe Down & Midford area.
+Amongst others, included were: Blandford area; Glastonbury – Shapwick; Sturminster Newton area.
+Mike Arlett led a walk in the Combe Down – Midford area.
 Cycle rides were undertaken along trails that follow the S&D formation, led by Tim Chapman.

 Credit for the photos above; Rod Ormston, Dave Temple, Roger Newport, John Strickland, Patrick Stevenson, James Stone, Owen Benson Visuals.

-The project was generously supported by the Heritage Lottery Fund through the Our Heritage grants programme.
+The project was generously supported by the Heritage Lottery Fund through its Our Heritage grants programme.